fairpm/tsc/faqs/README.md

-# FAIR Project FAQs
+# FAIR Project Frequently Asked Questions

-This folder contains focused answers to the most common questions about the FAIR project, its governance, security, and technical operations.
-Each file addresses a specific area.
-Read the relevant file for direct answers—no filler, just facts.
+Focused answers to the most common questions about the FAIR project, its governance, security, and technical operations.

-## FAQ Index
+## Index

 - **[Plugin and Protocols](./plugin-protocols.md)**: How to use the FAIR plugin, distribution process, analytics/telemetry, and review/rating systems.
 - **[Project Governance](./project.md)**: Project governance, transparency, user trust, confidentiality, and the Code of Conduct.